marxin/texi2rst-generated/sphinx/cpp/predefined-macros.rst

   of a C string constant.
 This is the source file that was specified on the command line of the preprocessor or C compiler.

+``__FILE_NAME__``
+  This macro expands to the basename of the current input file, in the form of a C string constant.
+This is the last path component by which the preprocessor opened the file.
+For example, processing ``"/usr/local/include/myheader.h"`` would set this macro to ``"myheader.h"``.

 ``__INCLUDE_LEVEL__``
   This macro expands to a decimal integer constant that represents the depth of nesting in include files.
 The value of this macro is